Kiem Do

-Đỗ Kiếm, writing as Kiem Do (Hanoi, 1933) is a former officer of the Republic of Vietnam Navy, who was serving as Deputy Chief of Staff (Operations) when Saigon fell in 1975.
+Đỗ Kiểm, writing as Kiem Do (Hanoi, 1933) is a former officer of the Republic of Vietnam Navy, who was serving as Deputy Chief of Staff (Operations) when Saigon fell in 1975.
 He secretly organised the evacuation of over 30,000 refugees aboard 32 naval ships.
 Kiem's efforts were ultimately successful, preventing those 32 vessels and everyone aboard from falling into the hands of North Vietnamese forces.

-After overseeing the disbanding of the crews of the escaped VNN ships, Kiem moved to the United States where he has resided since, having been granted citizenship after requesting political asylum.
+After transferring the Republic of Vietnam's last naval vessels to the control of the U.S. Navy, Kiem moved to the United States where he has resided since, having been granted citizenship after requesting political asylum.
+He worked as a teacher and cost engineer before his retirement in 1997.

 Early life

 Kiem was born in Hanoi, and by the age of 13 was a scout for the Viet Minh, fighting for Vietnam's independence from French colonial rule.
 Following the end of the First Indochina War, Kiem was sent to France to be trained at the École Navale in Brest.